package-operator/package-operator/docs/api-reference.md

 ### PreviousRevisionReference

-References a previous revision of an ObjectSet, ClusterObjectSet, ObjectSetPhase or ClusterObjectSetPhase.
+References a previous revision of an ObjectSet or ClusterObjectSet.

 | Field | Description |
 | ----- | ----------- |